Woutah/configurun/README.md

 def deduce_new_option_classes(configuration: Configuration)\
 		-> typing.Dict[str, typing.Type[BaseOptions | None]]: #Always return a dict of option
-	 		# classes the key of the dict is the name of the option class, the value is the
+	 		# classes the key of the dict is the name/group of the option-class
-			# option class itself the name is used to create the tab/window in the UI.
+			# the value is the option-class (@dataclass & BaseOptions) itself
 	if configuration.options is None or len(configuration.options) == 0:
 		pass #If initial configuration is being retrieved -> return default dict elif configuration.base_int == 2 and configuration.simple_int != 1:
-		#Only return the UnderConditions-options when base_int == 2 & simple_int != 1
+		#Only return the CustomOptionsUnderConditions-class when base_int == 2 & simple_int != 1
 		#NOTE: if we're not sure if attributes exist, we can use the `.get(key, default)` method
-		return { #Each category will get its own tab in the UI, ordered according to this dict 'always_the_same' : AlwaysTheSame,
+		return { #UI will be built using the following option-classes, each key gets a tab/window:
+			'always_the_same' : AlwaysTheSame,
 			'custom_options' : CustomOptionsUnderConditions
 		}

-	return { #config.options will contain dataclass/options-instances of these types:
+	return { #UI will be built using the following option-classes, each key gets a tab/window:
 		'always_the_same' : AlwaysTheSame,
 		'custom_options' : CustomOptionsDefault
-	} #NOTE: we must ALWAYS return a dictionary with at least 1 option class, otherwise we will
+	} #NOTE: we must ALWAYS return a dictionary with at least 1 option class
-		# get stuck in a situation in which there are no options to display/edit

 if __name__ == '__main__':
 	local_app(
-		target_function=example_run_function,
+		target_function=example_target_function,
 		options_source=deduce_new_option_classes,
 		workspace_path = os.path.join(os.getcwd(), "ExampleCallableOptions")
 	)